SaxonRah/DevPunk/ReadMe.txt

 DevPunk RoadMap [http://i.imgur.com/XaW2l.png]
 DevPunk Album [http://imgur.com/a/D9oI7#0]
-The goal of DevPunk is to one day create an easy interface with ActionScript/FlashPunk/PunkUI/Box2Dto house PunkUI World Instancing.
+The eventual goal of DevPunk is to use it as a prototyping toolset to test new functionality for systems and subsystems in other languages.
-DevPunk Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets into a gigantic lib to start from for noobies like myself. :]
+DevPunk Is an attempt to combine alot of the flashpunk/punkui/ogmo level code / snippets from the fourms and blogs around the net into a gigantic lib to start from for noobies like myself. :]
-Sorry if there are deleted comments or some changed code in some files.
-I do it for readability on my part as i dev, I'll update the files once i'm finished with the first revision This is not a final product im not responsible for damages ect..ect..
+Sorry if there are deleted comments or some changed code in some files. - This is not a final product im not responsible for damages ect..ect..
+I could careless about legal stuff, I'm not trying to make money or destroy your pc.
+I'm doing this as a side project so don't expect a whole lot.

 You can view the latest demo here [http://goo.gl/tMPBJ]